-In 2004,Tarján was nominated by the Dutch Society of Composers (Geneco) for the Henriëtte Bosmans Prize for young composers.
-The International Percussive Arts Society awarded Tarján 2nd prize in their Italian composition competition for his work for solo percussionist, That’s it.
-His music has been performed by the String Quartet of the Ives Ensemble, Ensemble Insomnio, the Doelen Ensemble, the Helios Choir and Chamber Ensemble, Evergreen Club Gamelan, Arraymusic, Netherlands Wind Ensemble and YO!
+In 2004, I was nominated by the Dutch Society of Composers (Geneco) for the Henriëtte Bosmans Prize for young composers.
+The International Percussive Arts Society awarded 2nd prize in their Italian composition competition to my work for solo percussionist, That’s it.
+My music has been performed by KO!Brass, Percussion Group the Hague (SDH), the String Quartet of the Ives Ensemble, the Netherlands Chamber Choir, Ensemble Insomnio, Koor Fenix, the Doelen Ensemble, the Helios Choir and Chamber Ensemble, Evergreen Club Gamelan, Arraymusic, Netherlands Wind Ensemble and YO!
 Opera Festival and by international jazz artists such as Rembrandt Frerichs, Dimitar Bodurov, Sandip Bhattacharya, Frans Cornelissen and tap dancer Peter Kuit.
 In 2016, Jimisme commissioned by soprano Andrea van Beek was premiered at the Rotterdam Operadagen; Latitude/Longitude for harp and percussion commissioned by DuoHarpverk and the NFPK premiered in Reykjavik, and the String Quartet of the Ives Ensemble performed and recorded Tarjan’s music for the theatre production, SPOOR.
 Tarján has been a guest teacher at the Utrecht Conservatory, the HKU Faculty of Theatre and CODARTS.